 The Canon EOS 6D Mark II is the cheapest full frame DSLR in the Canon line-up; yet is a long way from being a basic model.
 It’s actually very well featured for the money, thanks to its 26.2MP resolution, 45 AF phase detect points and 7560 RGB+IR metering sensor.

-In Live View shooting you also get very competent AF performance here, thanks to Canon’s Dual Pixel AF which covers over 80% of the image area and gives speedy and accurate autofocusing in stills and video.
-It’ll also work well in challenging conditions; even low-light situations such as night photography.
+In Live View shooting you also get very competent AF performance, thanks to Canon’s Dual Pixel AF that covers over 80% of the image area and gives speedy and accurate autofocusing in stills and video.
+It’ll also work well in challenging conditions such as low light in night photography.
 Using the EOS 6D Mark II in live view mode offers many of the advantages of mirrorless cameras, showing that the DSLR design still has a few tricks up its sleeve.

 Intuitive control layout